 The First Canada Day Parade in Montreal

-Initiated by Montreal cardiologist Roopnarine Singh, the first Canada Day Parade in Montreal was no more than a few cars tooting their horns around the city, a pale comparison to Canada Day festivities outside of the province and a conspicuous reflection of Quebec's political division: the sovereigntists versus the federalists.
+This Québec city began hosting a Canada Day Parade in 1978, shortly after the separatist political party, Le Parti Québécois, first came to power back in November 1976.
+Initiated by local cardiologist Roopnarine Singh, the first Canada Day Parade in Montreal was no more than a few cars tooting their horns around the city, a pale comparison to other Canada Day festivities around the country and a conspicuous reflection of Québec's political division: the sovereigntists versus the federalists.